-7Pilossoph and Ryngaert (2023) find that higher inflation expectations are correlated with the likelihood that workers will search for other jobs in the short term.

-pectations do not increase the perceived likelihood of two other labor market actions: working longer hours or asking for a raise from a current employer.
-These results suggest that consumers' mental model (see, for example, Andre et al. (2022) for a general study of subjective models) incorporates the belief that there is a high degree of nominal wage rigidity associated with their current employer.
+Finally, the fourth part of our survey asks respondents about the likelihood of pursuing different labor market actions over the following year to increase their incomes and potentially offset the effects of inflation.
+Exploiting the exogenous variation in beliefs once again for estimation purposes, we find that higher inflation expectations moderately increase the perceived likelihood that an individual applies for another job paying a higher wage.6 It also weakly increase the probability of working longer hours.
+However, higher inflation expectations does not increase the perceived likelihood of asking for a raise from a current employer.
+Taken together, these results suggest that consumers' mental models (see, for example, Andre et al. (2022a) for a general study of subjective models) encapsulate the belief that there is a high degree of nominal wage rigidity associated with their current employer.